phac-nml/irida-staramr-results/README.md

+## WHOA THERE, This is an untested mockup of how automation could be implimented, do not use this branch.

 # IRIDA StarAMR Results

 IRIDA StarAMR Results program enables StarAMR analysis results that were run through IRIDA to be batch downloaded into a collection of spreadsheets using the command line.